azchanger/azchanger/README.md

 - **SIM Operator**: Xposed modules can modify the SIM card operator information, which includes the mobile network operator's name or code.

+- **Fake Camera Virtual camera functionality**: The virtual camera feature in Android Xposed can serve various purposes.
+It enables you to generate fake images/videos for sharing on social media platforms, messaging apps, or even in surveillance or image analysis applications.

 ## Requirements